HTBalazs/nauticle/README.md

 - Domains will support different cell sizes in different directions.
 - Implementation of matrix-logarithm function ("logm").
 - Implementation of eigen-system calculation (eigenvectors and eigenvalues).
-- Extension of position field for symmetric boundary conditions in SPH operators.
+- Extension of position field for symmetric and periodic boundary conditions in SPH operators.
 - Change configuration file type from XML to YAML for better readability.